mantidproject/mantid/docs/source/release/v3.14.0/framework.rst

 - :ref:`MatchSpectra <algm-MatchSpectra>` is an algorithm that calculates factors to match all spectra to a reference spectrum.
 - :ref:`MaskBinsIf <algm-MaskBinsIf>` is an algorithm to mask bins according to criteria specified as a muparser expression.
 - :ref:`MaskNonOverlappingBins <algm-MaskNonOverlappingBins>` masks the bins that do not overlap with another workspace.
+- :ref:`ParallaxCorrection <algm-ParallaxCorrection>` will perform a geometric correction for the so-called parallax effect in tube based SANS detectors.

 Improvements
 ############